- The Washington Times - Friday, January 2, 2026

 Rep. Josh Gottheimer, New Jersey Democrat, also cited tariffs, rising prices of services such as child care, and the lack of action on health care.

-Analysts compared this first year to Mr. Trump’s first term and said he came in more ready, with a more unified team.
+Analysts compared this first year with Mr. Trump’s first term and said he came in more ready, with a more unified team.

 “He may have wanted to be as active in his first term, but he was really restrained in some ways by the fact that he didn’t really know Washington and a lot of folks in his administration were deeply tied to the Republican establishment,” Mr. Busch said.

-Former House Speaker Newt Gingrich told The Times that Mr. Trump assembled a much stronger team this time around, fueling the historic year.
+Former House Speaker Newt Gingrich told The Times that Mr. Trump assembled a much stronger team this time, fueling the historic year.

 “I think he’s doing so many different things that I think it’s very hard for a normal person to understand the larger picture because every day, we have three or four new things,” Mr. Gingrich said.

-• Jeff Mordock and Kerry Picket contributed to this article.
+Jeff Mordock and Kerry Picket contributed to this report.

 • Stephen Dinan can be reached at sdinan@washingtontimes.com.